iamciera/DSxD_website/_pages/grants.md

 ## About the DSxD Grants

 We will be accepting final submissions for the printed anthology starting August 1, 2021 and the submission period closes on September 03, 2021.
 We understand that for many -- especially this year -- there are financial reasons that may make it hard to participate.
 For this reason we are happy to be able to provide  small grants for individuals or groups to create projects and develop their submission pieces.
+Again, the work will be presented in a printed anthology, so your piece will have to be presented in 1-5 pages of a book and be connected to this years theme "The Future of Data Science".

 To help with planning, and to give us an opportunity to hear from you about how we can best support you as you complete your piece, there will be a required interim report due August 1, 2021 (specifics forthcoming in a later post).
 This can also serve as an accountability measure for you, something we have found very useful to the successful completion of projects.